gracelinan/Portfolio01/README.md

 ## Data

-The data comes five years' data provided by the wesbite of [Alliance for Affordable Internet](https://a4ai.org/extra/mobile_broadband_pricing_usd-2019Q2).
+The data comes from five years' data provided by the wesbite of [Alliance for Affordable Internet](https://a4ai.org/extra/mobile_broadband_pricing_usd-2019Q2).

 ## Methodology / Code